 Our skin hates those cracks, and so do we.
 We classify our skin into three layers – The Epidermis, the dermis, and the hypodermis.
 Know that skin is an organ more than being just a cover.
 It sure does protect our organs, but it also performs many major functions.
 One of those functions is to regulate our body temperature (also known as homeostasis), and the other being sensing the world.
 The skin acts as a bridge between its immediate external environment and the internal body.
 When it gets too hot, the body releases water as sweat to bring homeostasis to equilibrium.
 It is the same as some AC dripping water to cool down the room.
 But then we live in an ever-changing world, and not winters alone go furious upon our skins.
 Never-ending pollution and construction challenge the elasticity of our skin.

 Our skin has nerves that detect if it is warm or cold and then communicates it to the brain, which in return either shrinks or enlarges the blood vessels to regulate heat.
 The other way is to do it through sweat glands.
 In cold weather, the humidity goes down, and this dry air starts to suck water out of our bodies.
 When this happens, our skin goes dry due to excessive water loss.
 Dry skin comes no less some demon to our comfort.
 Our one hand holds the glass, and the other keeps on itching upon those cracks.
 Our body stops this water loss by forming a layer of lipid (or oils) over the skin.
 Water evaporation does not happen through a layer of lipid, and this keeps our skin hydrated.
 Moisturizers perform this same process when things go extreme.
 Moisturizers come in three types:

 - Lipids: Simple lipids like petroleum jelly.

-- Emollients: Which get under skin and fill the space created by dead skin cells, thus preventing the water loss.
+- Emollients: These get under the skin and fill the space created by dead skin cells, thus preventing water loss.